SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 There might only be a loss of a few packets within the affected network resources.

 With having Compute and Storage in a good state (e.g. through having fire zones with a compute AZ each and storage being replicated over the fire zones) there would be no downsides to omitting Availability Zones for the network service.
-It might even be the opposite: Having resources running in certain Availability Zones might permit them from being scheduled in other AZs[^3].
+It might even be the opposite: Having resources running in certain Availability Zones might prevent them from being scheduled in other AZs[^3].
+As the network resources like routers are bound to an AZ, in a failure case of one AZ all resource definitions might still be there in the database, while the implementation of those resources is gone.
+Trying to rebuild them in another AZ is not possible, because the scheduler will not allow them to be implemented in another AZ, then the one thats present in their definition.
+In a failure case of one AZ this might lead to a lot of manual work to rebuild the SDN from scratch instead of just re-using the definitions.

-This standard will therefore make no recommendations about Network AZs.
+Because of this severe sideeffect, this standard will make no recommendations about Network AZs.

 [^3]: [Availability Zones in Neutron for OVN](https://docs.openstack.org/neutron/latest/admin/ovn/availability_zones.html)